-Bash Bish Falls name has to be onomatopoeia for the way the runoff and spring-fed waters splash over a series of dramatic gorges before finally tumbling 80 feet down into the crystal clear pools below – and what a sight, well worth the moderate hike from the parking area at Bash Bish Falls State Park.
+Bash Bish Falls name has to be onomatopoeia.
+Runoff and spring-fed waters splash over a series of dramatic gorges before tumbling down 80 feet into the pools below – what a sight!
+It is well worth the moderate hike from the parking area at Bash Bish Falls State Park.

-Bash Bish Falls are gorgeous and entrancing even when there hasn’t been much rain but, with spring coming and its run off and rains, Bash Bish Falls are going to be quite spectacular once more, filling the air and covering all the nearby foliage (and visitors, too) with mist from all that bashing, bishing water.
+Bash Bish Falls are gorgeous and entrancing even when there hasn’t been much rain.
+With spring’s rains, however, Bash Bish Falls are going to be quite spectacular once more.
+Soon they’ll be filling the air and covering the nearby foliage (and visitors!) with mist from all that bashing, bishing water.

 As mentioned above, the hike from the parking lot to the falls is a fairly easy one.
 It’s a little steep but so short that you’ll end up appreciating the minor workout for your legs and lungs.
 Hey, if grandpa and the kids can do it – and they can – so can you.